Sébastien Bourdais: CART/Champ Car career

 Bourdais won his second Champ Car title in 2005.

 Following in the footsteps of recent F3000 graduates such as Juan Pablo Montoya and Bruno Junqueira, Bourdais moved to Champ Car racing in the United States and joined Newman/Haas Racing for the 2003 CART season.
 At St. Petersburg, Florida, Bourdais became the first rookie since Nigel Mansell to claim pole position for his very first race.
 However, he did not finish higher than eleventh until his fourth race, when he led 95 laps en route to his first Champ Car victory at Brands Hatch.

-He followed this up with another victory at the Lausitzring.
+Bourdais followed this up with another victory at the Lausitzring.
 By the end of the season, he had earned five more podium finishes, including a win from the pole at Cleveland.
 With a runner-up finish in Mexico City, he clinched the Rookie of the Year title and finished fourth in the overall standings.

 Bourdais was paid US $70,000 to drive for Newman/Haas Racing in 2003.

 Staying with Newman-Haas for 2004, Bourdais dominated the Champ Car series with seven wins and eight poles in his McDonald's-sponsored Lola, beating his teammate Junqueira by 28 points.
 His record also included podium finishes in ten out of fourteen events and qualifying results no lower than third all season.

 Bourdais winning the 2007 Grand Prix of Houston.

 Bourdais successfully defended his Champ Car title in 2005 with five wins in six races towards the end of the season, again with the Newman-Haas/Lanigan team.
 That May, he also finished twelfth in his first Indianapolis 500.

 Bourdais won a third consecutive Champ Car title in 2006.
 His season began with four consecutive victories at Long Beach, Houston, Monterrey, and Milwaukee, although his winning streak was ended by the emergence of A. J. Allmendinger, who won three races in a row through the middle of the season.
 Bourdais responded with a commanding victory from pole at San Jose, leaving him leading the Champ Car points standings.

-However, an incident with his arch-rival Paul Tracy that knocked him out on the final lap of the following race in Denver, and a subsequent win by Allmendinger narrowed the gap between the two.
+However, an incident with his arch-rival Paul Tracy that knocked Bourdais out on the final lap of the following race in Denver, and a subsequent win by Allmendinger narrowed the gap between the two.
 Bourdais's win in Montreal and Allmendinger's DNF had widened his points lead to 62 points with three races left, and Bourdais clinched the championship at the next race in Surfers Paradise despite a weak performance in that race.
 Bourdais became the first Champ Car driver to win three consecutive titles since Ted Horn achieved the hat trick in 1948.

 Bourdais won a fourth consecutive Champ Car title in 2007 with victory at Lexmark Indy 300 on 21 October.